Suspect accused of shooting 6 Philadelphia cops during standoff charged with attempted murder

 Maurice Hill, 36, faces multiple counts of attempted murder, assault on a law enforcement officer, aggravated assault and reckless endangering, FOX 29 reported Saturday.
 Hill is being held without bail and is scheduled to appear in court Sept.
 5.

-Hill began firing on officers on Wednesday as they were serving a narcotics warrant, a situation which Philadelphia Police Commissioner Richard Ross has said. "went awry almost immediately."
+Hill began firing on officers on Wednesday as they were serving a narcotics warrant, a situation which Philadelphia Police Commissioner Richard Ross has said "went awry almost immediately."

 Police say Hill fired more than 100 rounds throughout the course of the hours-long standoff, which ended early Thursday when Hill surrendered after police deployed tear gas.
 Ross has expressed amazement that the standoff ended with no deaths and no life-threatening injuries